GPTGenius/chatgpt-vercel/README.md

 | Number of historical messages carried | 4             | For continuous conversations, the number of historical messages carried                                             |
 | Number of generated images            | 1             | The number of images generated in a single image generation conversation                                            |
 | Size of generated images              | 256x256       | The size of a single image in image generation conversation                                                         |

+### Planned Features
+- [ ] Export functionality to export as markdown and images
+- [ ] Theme color switching support, currently defaulting to gradient purple
+- [ ] Audio conversation support
+- [ ] Image generation using other models

+These are some of the planned features to be developed.
+Collaborations are welcome, and feel free to suggest other ideas by submitting issues.

 ## Development
 Requirements: